grgalex/nvshare/README.md

-## `nvshare`: Transparent GPU sharing without memory size constraints
+## `nvshare`: Transparent GPU Sharing Without Memory Size Constraints

 `nvshare` is a GPU sharing mechanism that allows multiple processes (or containers running on Kubernetes) to securely run on the same physical GPU concurrently, each having the whole GPU memory available.